Keoffor/geoip-nginx/README.md

 <!-- After cloning create a new branch locally, make your edits, stage, and commit locally.
 Then push your new local branch to the repo. -->

-**After cloning:** create a new branch locally (or just overwrite the master branch), make your edits, stage, and commit locally.
+**After cloning:** create a new branch locally (or just merge into our master branch), make your edits, stage, and commit locally.
 Then push your changes to this repo. <!-- new local branch to the repo. -->